betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelMarketFavouriteAutomation.md

 )
 ```

-- **Convert bets to Betfair Starting Price:** Bet Angel Pro doesn't offer the option to place straight BSP bets, so  I've got around that here by placing the bets initally at odds of 1000 (which won't get matched for short favourites), and then a minute off from the scheduled start using what Bet Angel calls a 'Global Command' to convert all unmatched bets to BSP.
+- **Convert bets to Betfair Starting Price:** Bet Angel Pro doesn't offer the option to place straight BSP bets, so  I've got around that here by placing the bets initially at odds of 1000 (which won't get matched for short favourites), and then a minute off from the scheduled start using what Bet Angel calls a 'Global Command' to convert all unmatched bets to BSP.
 This formula goes in cell L6, and once it's triggered the bets will automatically convert.

 ``` excel hl_lines="1"
 =IF(SETTINGS!$E$4 < 60, "TAKE_SP_ALL", "")